TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms 2017 was 3rd warmest year on record for U.S. 16 billion-dollar weather and climate disasters made for costliest year on record AROUND NOAA // Snow squall warnings to begin this winter NOAA kicks off 2018 with massive supercomputer upgrade GOES-13 satellite retires from 10 years of stellar service, replaced by GOES-16
+Enter Search Terms NOAA: 2017 was 3rd warmest year on record for the globe NOAA, NASA scientists confirm Earth’s long-term warming trend continues AROUND NOAA // 2017 was 3rd warmest year on record for U.S. Snow squall warnings to begin this winter NOAA kicks off 2018 with massive supercomputer upgrade

 *   About our agency
 *   News and features